My artwork is copyrighted

 for making maps and textures.

-If you want to see examples of my animation work, check out my YouTube channel
+for video editing.
+If you want to see examples of my animation work, some are on this site, but you can check out my

 Yes, see here

-I sell prints and other merchadise (such as phone covers and greetings cards) through a third-party website called
+I sell prints and other merchandise (such as phone covers and greetings cards) through a third-party website called

 You order the prints through them.
 They take your order and send the prints out directly to you.
 I am not